0345 466 2666

 The order in which products are listed on invoices and despatch notes can be modified to suit your requirements.
 Invoices and despatch notes generated by the site already have their own default HTML templates.
 These can be edited by supplying your own custom HTML code.
 Copy and paste the default HTML templates to get started.

-The Site Options tab allows you to specify site-wide details such as the default text used on the title bar, including a prefix or suffix, and default Meta data such as the page description and keywords.
-The description is usually used on search engine listings, so it is important that this is reflective of the page content.
-Try to keep it within a limit of around 150 characters to ensure it is not cropped prematurely when displayed.
-Keywords, although less important for modern search engines, should also reflect the content of the page.
+The Site Options tab allows you to specify site-wide details such as the default text used in the title bar, including a prefix or suffix, and default Meta data such as the page description and keywords.
+The title and description are usually featured in search engine listings, so it is important that they are reflective of the page content.
+Try to keep them within a limit of around 60-65 characters for titles and 150-155 characters for descriptions to ensure they are not cropped prematurely when displayed.
+Keywords are significantly less important for modern search engines, but should also reflect the content of the page if they are used.